musahibrahimali/musahibrahimali/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on AI For Election Prediction Model
+- 🔭 I’m currently working on some cool flutter projects
 - 🌱 I’m currently learning Cyber Security
 - 👯 I’m looking to collaborate on FLuter AI reading Mobile App
 - 🤔 I’m looking forward to helping others with Learning Coding
 - 💬 Ask me about web, mobile and tech related stuff
-- 📫 How to reach me: +233542864498
+- 📫 How to reach me: +233542864498 or musahibrahimali@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: I love everything about coding and a full stack web and mobile developement
+- ⚡ Quote: You may write me down in history with your bitter twisted lies, you may trod me in the very dirth but like dust and air i will always rise.

 -->